Back to Fruit Paths

 Root — Core biblical truth

-God is faithful and provides what I need.
+God is faithful, attentive, and able to hold what I cannot.

-Reflect: Where have you seen God’s care in your past?
+Reflect: Where have you seen God care for you without your control securing it first?

 Trunk — Foundational belief